Malta, one of the southernmost points in Europe, is a small island nation in the Mediterranean Sea just south of Italy.

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.

-Malta’s golden visa, known as Naturalization for Exceptional Services by Direct Investment (NESDI), has only just started and is looking to be an exceptional new opportunity for anyone hoping to get a new passport.
+Malta’s golden visa, officially known as Malta’s Citizenship by Naturalization for Exceptional Services by Direct Investment (MESDI), has started in 2020 and became a new opportunity for anyone hoping to get a new Europe passport.

 Like other nations that have instituted a citizenship by investment program, Malta is also looking to bring foreign investment into the country in return for a country passport and many perks.

-Malta’s Citizenship by Investment program is recommended for anyone looking to get an E.U. passport for the following reasons:
+Malta’s Citizenship by Investment program is recommended for anyone looking to get an E.U. passport because of the following reasons:

-- can apply for citizenship for your family without having to make additional investments
+• You can apply for citizenship for your family without having to make additional investments.

-If you’re interested in calling Malta your home, you’ll need to submit your application (more on this later), which will then be processed by officials.
+If you’re interested in getting Maltese citizenship, you’ll need to apply through a licensed agent, which will then be processed by officials.
+We will talk about this more later on.

 Benefits